-Noel is a cross-site moderator at Health-Union.
+Noel was a Cross-Community Moderator at Health-Union.
 She uses her experience as an RN to interact with and educate people who suffer from various chronic illnesses.
 Noel is passionate about education and looks forward to being an advocate for group members.
-In her free time Noel enjoys being a mom to her 3 active kids.
-Her favorite thing to do is be her kids number 1 fan at all their sporting events.
+In her free time, Noel enjoys being a mom to her 3 active kids.
+Her favorite thing to do is be her kids' number 1 fan at all their sporting events.

-Melanie is a Senior Cross-Site Moderator at Health Union.
+Melanie was a Senior Cross-Community Moderator at Health Union.
 Before joining Health Union, Melanie worked as a moderator for Yerdle for 2 years.
 After working in sales and marketing for 10 years, Melanie discovered community management- and found it to be a perfect fit for her love of people.
 Melanie holds a B.A. in Philosophy from The College of Wooster.
 Life for Melanie revolves around her husband, 2 small kiddos and her fat cat, Kimber.
 In her leisure time, she enjoys meditation, biking, and obnoxious cat puns.